 The then 20-year-old informed manager Brendan Rodgers that he had no plans to be included on the tour, eventually forcing through a £50m move to the Etihad.

 Liverpool fans were outraged at what they perceived to be a young player disrespecting the club, Sterling’s refusal a tactic to engineer a move to the Manchester side.

 Few players in the Premier League-era have been as warmly received at West Ham as the supremely talented Frenchman, with the Hammer’s faithful taking the playmaker to their hearts during a short-lived spell at the club.

-The fan’s affection towards Payet made his strike that much harder to take, with the playmaker informing the club he would ‘never kick a ball again’ for the club following a rejected bid from Marseille.
+The fan’s affection towards Payet made his strike that much harder to take, with the playmaker informing the Hammers he would ‘never kick a ball again’ for the club following a rejected bid from Marseille.

 Payet had cited being homesick as a reason for his desire to leave, though West Ham were determined not to lose their influential star.

 Payet’s refusal to even train eventually forced West Ham’s hand however, and the midfielder was sold to former club Marseille in 2017.